European Heritage Heads Forum

-The European Heritage Heads Forum (EHHF) is an informal professional and expert network that brings together the heads of the European state heritage authorities (built heritage, landscapes, archaeology, etc.) to share knowledge and ideas and promote consistency in the management of the historic environment in the 21st century.
-The heads are mostly the directors-general of the departments in charge of immovable heritage within the national relevant ministries (Ministry of Culture, Environment, etc.).
+The European Heritage Heads Forum (EHHF) is an informal professional and expert network that brings together the heads of the European state heritage authorities (built heritage, landscapes, archaeology, etc.) to share knowledge and ideas, promoting consistency in the management of the historic environment in the 21st century.
+The heads are primarily the directors-general of the departments responsible for immovable heritage within the relevant national ministries (e.g., the Ministry of Culture and Environment).

 Discussion centres on emerging trends, political engagement, European legislation and the scope of international heritage protection and how these affect national heritage policies and impact upon historic monuments, sites and urban centres.
-The Council of Europe, the European Commission, as well as the representatives of the civil society are associated with the activities of the EHHF by attending the annual meetings and encouraging the impact assessment of the cultural heritage sector at EU level.
+The Council of Europe, the European Commission, as well as the representatives of civil society, are associated with the activities of the EHHF by attending the annual meetings and encouraging the impact assessment of the cultural heritage sector at the EU level.
 The EHHF acts as an advocate for heritage and produces strong statements on specific issues to support common concerns.

 History

-A European Heritage Summit was first organised in London on 26–28 April 2006 by Dr. Simon Thurley, former Chief Executive Officer of English Heritage.
-The mission of the Summit was to gather for the first time the European heritage leaders who had the opportunity to exchange their experience and initiate common actions.
-It was attended by 23 European states which agreed in the Final Statement to continue to meet annually as a forum of European heritage heads, known as the “European Heritage Heads Forum”.
-The following EHHF annual meetings have been successively hosted by different countries.
+A European Heritage Summit was first organised in London from 26 to 28 April 2006 by Dr. Simon Thurley, former Chief Executive Officer of English Heritage.
+The mission of the Summit was to gather European heritage leaders for the first time, allowing them to exchange experiences and initiate common actions.
+It was attended by representatives from 23 European states, which agreed in the Final Statement to continue meeting annually as a forum of European heritage leaders, known as the “European Heritage Heads Forum.”
+Different countries have successively hosted the following EHHF annual meetings.

-In May 2014, the EHHF annual meeting was attended by a record of 26 European states.
+In May 2014, the EHHF's annual meeting was attended by representatives from a record 26 European states.

 The EHHF Troika

-The steering committee of the EHHF is a Troika composed of the head, or heads, of heritage of the country which hosted the annual meeting in the previous year and the heads of the countries which will host the subsequent two meetings.
-Troika meetings are chaired by the host of the next annual meeting.
+The steering committee of the EHHF is a Troika composed of the head, or heads, of heritage from the country which hosted the annual meeting in the previous year and the heads of the countries which will host the subsequent two meetings.
+The host of the next annual meeting chairs the troika meetings.
 Future hosting countries are chosen by general agreement at the annual meeting.

 The EHHF Secretariat

-The EHHF Secretariat reports to the Troika and is responsible for organising the annual meetings, circulating information to EHHF members, following-up the actions agreed by the EHHF, maintaining the EHHF website and upholding the original purpose for the informal meeting of the heads of the European heritage agencies to:
+The EHHF Secretariat reports to the Troika and is responsible for organising the annual meetings, circulating information to EHHF members, following up on the actions agreed by the EHHF, maintaining the EHHF website and upholding the original purpose for the informal meeting of the heads of the European heritage agencies to: